(240) 621-2679 beasley@thet10group.com

 COMMUNICATION TRAINING

-We deliver training programs on effective communication and leadership.
+We deliver training programs on effective communication and leadership as part of our broader Leadership & Team Effectiveness work.
 We offer these in person and through online courses we’re developing with a partner organization.
 Our training focuses on practical skills people can immediately apply rather than theory they’ll forget after the session ends.

 Participants learn how to have difficult conversations productively – addressing conflict or performance issues directly while maintaining relationships.
 They develop skills for working with people different from them, recognizing how their own backgrounds and assumptions affect interactions.
 And they learn to communicate based on evidence rather than assumptions about what others are thinking or feeling.
 The training emphasizes actionable techniques participants can practice and refine over time.